Free fonts… Those two little words every designer loves to hear.

 Fonts are funny things – at least in my experience.
 If I see too much of one font I’m sick of it.
 I can’t use it anymore.
 I guess the most classic case of this is Comic Sans MS, the most hated font in the world.
 There is even a movement to ban the use of it!
 The point being, you need a steady supply of fonts to keep you from getting sick of the one you’re overusing.
 We’ve linked to a few of the best free font sites in this post and hope you can find what you’re looking for.

-Fonts are created by people and are therefore their intellectual property.
+Fonts are the intellectual property of those who create them.
 You will need to find out which license a font has before using it, whether it’s free only for personal use or for commercial use as well.

-The YouTube videos that are below will show how to install fonts either onto a Mac or onto Windows.
-There are a ton of other videos on YouTube to help you install your font onto your computer if you get stuck.
+The YouTube videos below will show how to install fonts either onto a Mac or onto Windows.
+Or, watch one of the many guides on YouTube if you get stuck.
 Now, let’s get into the list of free font sites!

 The Hungry Jpeg

 Chances are that you have already heard of thehungryjpeg.com.
 They sell high quality design resources for all uses:

 and basically everybody else with a love for design!

 Every Wednesday a new ‘Weekly Freebie’ is available for download.
 This is a free font with a complete commercial license (like all of their fonts on the website), meaning you can use it on items you plan to sell.

 They also have special font bundles each month.
 This is a package of extremely discounted fonts, usually a really good deal.
 On top of all this, they have a great selection of $1 deals each month.
 Click on the link above to explore their site!

 Dafont is a source for a truckload of free fonts.
 The only possible problem is many of them are only ‘free for personal use’.
 You cannot use them commercially without the author’s permission.
 Unless it is listed as free to use commercially you will need to contact the author and have that conversation with them.